 8-.
 Don’t put oil where it is not needed.
 Check your manual to learn in which parts you should oil.

-As you know, if you want a sewing machine that sews leather, whether you use a domestic machine or a heavy-duty sewing machine, you will definitely need a leather needle.
-And this is because leather of being thicker than other materials.
+As you may know, if you want a sewing machine that sews leather, whether you use a domestic machine or a heavy-duty sewing machine, you will definitely need a leather needle.
+And this is because leather being thicker than other materials.

 And a last piece of advice on buying a leather sewing machine…

 Ask around!
-If you have the opportunity to speak to some friend or a neighbor about their sewing machine for leather, don’t doubt it and ask anything that pops in your mind.
+If you have the opportunity to speak to some friend or a neighbor about their sewing machine for leather, don’t doubt it and ask anything that pops into your mind.
 But be aware of people that want to convince you that their machine is the absolute best.

 Be critical and only trust those who actually have some more profound knowledge.